NVComputing/nvcomputingsite/resources/acsl/lisp.md

 `CAR` takes in an argument that must be a list.
 Then, it returns the first atom in that list. `CDR` (pronounced as could-er, if you were wondering) takes in its list argument and returns that list argument without its first element.
+(Well technically, these two take in an atom that represents a list, hence the `'` that you'll see in the examples below)

 These two functions are both used to grab specific elements in a list, which is why they are very useful.
 Often times, you may need to call on `CAR` and/or `CDR` multiple